 Neither FHS nor its Members are insurance or an insurance company.
 The payment of your medical bills through FHS or otherwise is not guaranteed in any way.
 FHS is not, and should never be construed as, a contract for insurance or a substitute for insurance.
 There is no transfer of risk for any purpose from a Member to FHS or from a Member to other Members; nor is there a contract of indemnity between FHS and any Member or between the Members themselves.
 As such Members cannot assign any amounts to any provider.

-A. Each month we ask you to send a Monthly Share Amount to your ShareBox which is kept in a Trust Account, which will be shared with another member who has medical bills regardless of whether you have medical expenses.
+A. Each month we ask you to send a Monthly Share Amount to your ShareBox which is kept in an Account, which will be shared with another member who has medical bills regardless of whether you have medical expenses.
 Giving regularly each month is how you remain eligible to have your bills shared by other active members.
 That amount varies depending on your program choices, age, and whether you are a single, couple or family.

 Q. What about Pre-existing conditions?